tomciosegal/fitness_pot/README.md

 - I received inspiration for the style of my project from [Healthy Kitchen](https://healthyfitnessmeals.com/)
 - Thanks to everybody on SLACK that help me when I was stuck and needed assistance.
 Thanks Tutors aswell.
 They help me to debug my Python code.
 - Big thanks to my mentor Ignatius Ukwuoma, for his feedback on my project's scope, design and so many useful information shared.
-- And finally thanks to my wife who gave me precious time so I can work on my project, shey is biggest support I can imagine.
+- And finally thanks to my wife who gave me precious time so I can work on my project, she is biggest support I can imagine.

 ### Disclaimer